falkr/stmpy/README.md

 # State Machines in Python

 This is a simple implementation for state machines in Python.
 State machines define their logic in terms of states and transitions.
-Transitions are triggered by general event or the expirations or timers.
-The following features are supported:
+Transitions are triggered by signals or the expiration or timers.

-- states and transitions
-- transitions with action(s)
-- initial action(s)
-- timers

-Support for the following concepts may be added later:

-- states with entry and exit actions
-- self and internal transitions
-- deferred events
+## Current Project Status

+The project is in an early stage, and some features are missing.

 ## Installation

-    pip install stmpy
+    pip install engines

 ## Example: Tick Tock State Machine

-    from stmpy import StateMachine
-    from stmpy import Scheduler
+    from engines import Machine, Driver

     class Tick: